 Financial orders made in England and Wales can only be enforced in a foreign country if the laws of that country allow it and if that country has signed up to the agreements/conventions which allow mutual recognition and enforcement to take place.

 Yes.
-It may be that you have finalised your divorce by obtaining decree absolute but you have not formalised any agreement or dealt with your claims in relation to a divorce financial settlement.
+It may be that you have finalised your divorce by obtaining the final order of divorce but you have not formalised any agreement or dealt with your claims in relation to a divorce financial settlement.
 Our team of family solicitors can assist you with this.
 It is vital that all financial claims are dealt with since these will remain live until an order is made or there is a remarriage.
-If you remarry then your claims against your spouse will end and if your spouse remarries then your spouse’s claims against you will end.
+If you remarry then your claims against your spouse will be limited and if your spouse remarries then your spouse’s claims against you will be limited.
 If claims remain live, then this means that any assets you accrue following the divorce and up until the claims are dealt with are available for distribution between you as part of your divorce financial settlement.